nodejs/board/README.md

 representation on the [Board of Directors](https://nodejs.org/en/foundation/board/).

 ### Representation on the Board of Directors
-The Individual Members are represented on the Board of Directors by 2 Individual Directors with staggered two year terms.
-A representative is elected in January of each year with no limitations to the number of terms served.
+The Individual Members are represented on the Board of Directors an Individual Director.
+A representative is elected in January every two years with no limitations to the number of terms served.

 #### Current Individual Directors
 <!-- Senior Director always listed first.
 Upon re-election, they become the Junior again.-->